codegeny/jakartron/README.md

 ## Annotations

-Jakartron annotations follow closely the semantics of the initializing methods present on the `SeContainerInitialize` class from CDI-SE and must be put on your bootstrap class (or test class).
+Jakartron annotations follow closely the semantics of the initializing methods present on the `SeContainerInitializer` class from CDI-SE and must be put on your bootstrap class (or test class).

 `@AdditionalClasses` allows adding beans/interceptors/decorators/extensions classes that are not automatically discovered (either because `bean-discovery-mode="none"` is used or `@DisableDiscovery` is present).